Julie-nguyen5960/creative_coding_blog/posts/fourth-week.md

 # Homework task 4b

-Use techniques from GlitchLinks to an external site., or Pixel SortLinks to an external site., or both, to render a self-portrait on your blog.
+### 1. Use techniques from Glitch, or Pixel , or both, to render a self-portrait on your blog.

 <canvas id="glitch_self_portrait"></canvas>